VNOI-Admin/vnoi_wiki/Request Deletion of Facebook user data.md

-## What data from Facebook is stored
+## What and when data from Facebook is stored

 If you are a VNOI wiki contributor, we store your Facebook info when you login with Facebook the first time.
 This is used to verify your access to VNOI wiki.